textmate/latex.tmbundle/Support/help.markdown

 # PDFSync

 The [pdfsync][] package allows you to easily hop back and forth between the document and generated PDF version, granted you use an external previewer which supports pdfsync.
-In the following we will assume the use of TeXniscope.
+In the following we will assume the use of TeXniscope of PDFView.

 [pdfsync]: http://itexmac.sourceforge.net/pdfsync.html